WE'VE MOVED! What's Changed? What's in a Name?

 Both children are active in the operation of the farm.
 Talon loves working with the llamas, but does not care for the spotlight of the show

 ring.
 He has become our farm sitter when we go to shows and that keeps our mind at ease when we are away.
-Aspen not only works with the
+Aspen is our herd manager and main

 We hope you enjoy your visit to our farm, and if you’re in the llama business, we can't wait to make